 The same type of app is available from many other cable providers.
 Some have restrictions and limitations, a few allow smartphones, so try what provider you have and see what works best for you.
 Personally, I just use Sling TV and will likely watch some of the Draft on Yahoo!
 Sports.

 These are just a few of many cable providers that have decent apps that let you enjoy live TV on smartphones and tablets.
 These are available on iTunes for iPhone as well.

 Watching the Upcoming Season

-While you’re here, we wanted to quickly remind you that watching NFL Football games in 2018-19 will be easier than any year prior.
-A new deal between the NFL and Verizon allows anyone with any mobile device, on any carrier, to watch NFL games live.
+While you’re here, we wanted to quickly remind you that watching NFL Football games in 2019-20 will be easier than any year prior.
+A new deal in early 2019 between the NFL and Verizon allows anyone with any mobile device, on any carrier, to watch NFL games live.

 Simply download the NFL Mobile App, Yahoo!
 Sports, or the Verizon Go90 app and you’re all set.
 Verizon no longer has exclusive rights to the NFL on mobile.
 Now, no matter what carrier you subscribe to, you can watch local games for free.
 Plus, it looks like the DirecTV Sunday Ticket rights will be ending soon too, which is good for everyone else.

 Enjoy the 2019 NFL Draft, and good luck to you and your team.